DavidBakerEffendi/GraPL-Examples/README.md

 If you can fix these yourself then by all means fork, and my a pull request linked to the issue.
 Otherwise, I will see to the fix or enhancement myself.

-## Known Issues

-* There is a bug where, if one feeds the whole example directory into the cannon, a vertex lookup throws a `java.util.NoSuchElementException`.